 “Just because we screw up, doesn’t mean we are screwed up.”

-Life is an evolution, and every one of us evolves at a different pace.
+Life is a mix of growth and learning, and every one of us grows at a different pace.
 Some people when they were younger may have struggled with drugs, sex, alcohol, anger, and other behavior that didn’t help them show up their best, all the time.

 Some may still be struggling with aspects of themselves that have proven very difficult to overcome and let go.
 That doesn’t make them bad people.
 Just humans trying to cope with the storms of life.

-The root cause of all our self-inflected problems is low self-worth.
+The root cause of all our self-inflicted problems is low self-worth.
 This is a main theme in my upcoming book, along with 11 other principles to become an authentic leader.

 “We need to give each other a break as people, and practice unlimited forgiveness.”